project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

 9. Select 'Download and Reset Program' in the dropdown next to the Power button on the top left of the page

-    > The Silabs chip, EFR32MG12 or EFR32MG24 will be erased and programmed
+    > The Silabs chip, EFR32MG24, will be erased and programmed

 10. Run the image by clicking the 'Play' button on the top left (or press the F5 key)